leiii/MesoScaling/README.md

-# Quantifying spatial scaling within cities
+# Understanding the scaling phenomena within cities

-Lei Dong, Zhou Huang, and Yu Liu
+Lei Dong, Zhou Huang, Jiang Zhang, and Yu Liu

 ## Abstract

-Despite the complexity and diversity of cities, it is found that most characteristics of a city scale with its population size in a surprisingly simple power-law manner.
-Yet, while these scaling phenomena have been widely acknowledged across cities, we lack an understanding of whether the power-law scaling holds within a city, a fundamental question regarding the spatial origin of urban scaling.
-Here, we discuss the intra-urban scaling by analyzing four extensive microdata covering hundreds of millions of mobile phone users and urban facilities.
-Within cities, we show robust sub- and super-linear scaling relations for infrastructure and socioeconomic activity, respectively.
-Remarkably, the values of these exponents are consistent with previous cross-city findings.
-Furthermore, we propose a modeling framework by considering the heterogeneous population distribution and the spatial interactions to explain these empirical observations.
-The revealed properties of the intra-urban scaling echo the fractal nature of cities and are of considerable policy relevance.
+Understanding quantitative relationships between urban elements is crucial for applications such as infrastructure investment and urban planning.
+At the city level, urban scaling is considered to be an important framework that quantifies the power-law relationship between aggregated urban quantities (e.g., GDP) and population.
+However, at the microscopic level, there is lack of a systematic study to quantify and model relationships between urban elements within cities, where the distributions of population and socioeconomic activity are strikingly heterogeneous.
+Here, leveraging on large-scale mobile phone data and urban facility data, we show that infrastructure and socioeconomic activity have universal connections with the active population at the micro level, which can be well fitted by sub- and super-linear power-law relationships, respectively.
+However, we also find that the power-law exponents vary in cities of similar size, which is inconsistent with the current scaling framework.
+We propose a model that unifies the heterogeneous distributions of population and spatial interactions to explain all our empirical findings.
+By employing the active population as a gravity field, our model also shows an interesting connection between intra-urban scaling behaviors and human mobility.

 ### Replicate data and code

 - data
-    * beijing_building_v1.csv, building dataset
-    * beijing_daynight_density.csv, population denisty dataset
-    * beijing_popu_building.csv, population and building by grid cell

 - densityscaling_replicate.R
     * R code for all results presented in the paper